-There are numerous treatment options for people with type 2 diabetes, including diet and physical exercise, antidiabetic medications like Metformin pills, insulin therapy, and other subcutaneous injections like Ozempic, Victoza, or Trulicity.
+There are numerous treatment options for people with type 2 diabetes, including diet and physical exercise, antidiabetic medications like Metformin pills, insulin therapy, and other subcutaneous injections like Mounjaro, Ozempic, Victoza, Trulicity, Byetta

 Ozempic (Semaglutide) is a relatively new drug that's widely prescribed in the U.S.A.
 It comes in injector pens so that it can be self-administered at home by the patients themselves.

 But while using an Ozempic pen is pretty simple, subcutaneous injections can be daunting for some people.
 So, here’s a step-by-step guide on how to use an Ozempic pen the right way.

 Related article: How to properly store and refrigerate Ozempic in all situations?

 Ozempic is the brand name of semaglutide, its active ingredient.
 It’s an FDA-approved injectablemedicine used to treat high blood sugars in adults with type 2 diabetes, along with a nutritionally balanced diet and physical exercise.